 Innovative assurance mechanisms

-The automated compliance alerts system, launched in May 2020, identifies potential non-compliances based on the data reported in Fairtrace.
+The automated alert system, launched in May 2020, identifies potential non-compliances based on the data reported in Fairtrace.
 This enables us to continuously monitor the compliance of transactions almost in real time – in my view a great boost to our assurance approach.
 The alerts focus on critical issues requiring immediate attention, such as transactions missing a valid Fairtrade product certificate etc.

 We've also set up a dedicated channel within Fairtrace for users to raise an allegation if they suspect a business partner isn't complying with the Fairtrade Standards.
 Confidentiality is guaranteed since the info entered will only be visible to FLOCERT and not to the business partner.
 The details provided will then be handled by our Credibility Assurance unit, in charge of allegations within FLOCERT.